sleeptoken/zettelkasten/Cortex XSIAM.md

 ### Automation Foundations

 to streamline and optimize various cybersecurity and security operations tasks within the Cortex platform
 #### Automation components

+##### Marketplace
-Marketplace - is the central hub for managing content packs, which enhance security operations with content such as playbooks, integrations, scripts, and more.It also helps optimize case and asset management.
+is the central hub for managing content packs, which enhance security operations with content such as playbooks, integrations, scripts, and more.
+It also helps optimize case and asset management.

+##### Playbook
-Playbook - orchestrating a sequence of tasks, conditions, automations, commands, and loops to streamline and enhance investigation and response processes. *reduces investigation time*.
+orchestrating a sequence of tasks, conditions, automations, commands, and loops to streamline and enhance investigation and response processes. *reduces investigation time*.

-Filters and Transformers - allowing users to extract, manipulate, and present data in JSON format Scripts - Scripts within Cortex serve as potent tools for executing specific actions through commands.
+##### Filters and Transformers
+allowing users to extract, manipulate, and present data in JSON format Scripts - Scripts within Cortex serve as potent tools for executing specific actions through commands.

-### Benefits of Automation

-Rapid Case Response - Automation allows for real-time detection and immediate response to security cases Consistency - ensure that case handling procedures are executed consistently, reducing the risk of human error and ensuring compliance
-Improved Efficiency - streamlines routine and repetitive tasks Scalability
-Reduction of Issue Fatigue - by automating the initial triage and categorization of security issues allowing security analysts to prioritize high-priority cases.
-Resolution/Closure -  can help facilitate the rapid resolution of security cases

 ### Content Pack Features in marketplace